ianyepan/bitcoin-price-alert/README.md

 ```

-* Finally putting the functions into a while loop and loop every second until the API updates the Bitcoin price
+* **Finally, putting the functions into a while loop and loop every second until the API updates the Bitcoin price**
 *which is every 5 minutes*
 ```
 while 1: